Skip to content

 Development Approach

-Kelora is an experiment in agentic AI development using vibe-coding.
-AI agents generate all implementation and tests; I steer requirements but do not write or review code.
-Validation relies on a large automated test suite plus Rust security tools (cargo audit and cargo deny).
-Review the Security Policy before production use.
+Kelora is an experiment in agentic AI development: AI agents generate all implementation and tests, and I steer requirements rather than writing or reviewing code.
+Validation relies on an extensive automated test suite plus cargo audit and cargo deny.
+Kelora is local-only with no networking or telemetry, enforced by a CI check.